Pathfinder - The Bard Handbook

 Bardic Knowledge (Ex):

 Bardic Performance: Fantastic and versatile, Bardic Performance is the Bard's primary option in combat.
-There are numerous feats which can enhance Bardic Performance, and any Bard who doesn't take Lingering Song is doing themselves a huge disservice.
-As you grow in level you can perform as smaller actions, allowing you to quickly cycle songs and rely on Lingering Song to keep their effects running without expending performance rounds.
+There are numerous feats which can enhance Bardic Performance, and any Bard who doesn't take Lingering Performance is doing themselves a huge disservice.
+As you grow in level you can perform as smaller actions, allowing you to quickly cycle songs and rely on Lingering Performance to keep their effects running without expending performance rounds.
 The biggest limitation on Bardic performance is that a bard cannot have more than one bardic performance in effect at one time.

 - Countersong (Su): Very situational.